Never Ever Let Yourself Become Sleep Deprived

 This prepacked bug-out bag from Everlit on Amazon contains a shelter.
 Be sure to take account of the need to sleep during a disaster.

 Prioritize the list according to what you need to maintain your health.
-Realize you’ll probably not be able to prepare for every eventuality.
-Even a well-stocked survivalist probably isn’t going to be able to do anything to guarantee their air supply beyond carrying a gas mask or respirator.
+Realize you’ll be unable to prepare for every eventuality.
+Even a well-stocked survivalist isn’t going to be able to do anything to guarantee their air supply beyond carrying a gas mask or respirator.

 Water presents another challenge.
 It’s heavy and bulky.
 Survival experts often address that need with water purification tablets and filtration systems in addition to short-term stockpiles of water in tanks of various sizes.

 Sleep is number three on this list.
-For this need, it’s relatively easy to plan for.
+For this need, it’s easy to plan for.

 You may need to wait to acquire things when they go on sale.
 It’s better if your money goes further.